morucci/repoxplorer/README.md

 An unique author can use multiple emails (identities) when contributing to a project.
 The **identities** configuration permits to define emails that belong to a contributor.
+By default, the configuration file is `<configuration directory>/idents.yaml`.

 In the example below, contributions from both author emails 'john.doe@server' and 'jdoe@server' will be stacked for John Doe.